 Note: this isn’t your everyday B&B. But we think a 5-star Killarney experience should be on the bucket list – for those of us who only live once.
-So she splashed out, booked us into a deluxe suite, thus placing us into flawless care of the concierge and his staff.
+This time we decided to spare no expense and chose the deluxe suite to enjoy our stay to the max.

 Tea was al fresco petit fours on the terrace on the Garden Bar.
 Beer was a Huggard Irish Pale Ale.
-Dinner was melt-in-the-mouth venison, and lake-caught trout in The Park Restaurant, wine was Ortonese, Sangiovese (a lovely Merlot from Puglia, Italy) and dessert … we both couldn’t resist the Mexican chocolate ganache… after which we cocooned ourselves in the lap of luxury and woke to the sumptuous 5-star breakfast.
+Dinner was melt-in-the-mouth venison, and lake-caught trout in The Park Restaurant, wine was Ortonese, Sangiovese (a lovely wine from Puglia, Italy) and dessert … the exotic Mexican chocolate ganache… after which it was time to retreat to our rooms and wake to the sumptuous 5-star breakfast.

 Sure, it cost us an arm and a leg, but that expense is long forgotten, while the incredible memory lingers.